Online Kernel CUSUM for Change-Point Detection: Proposed Detection Procedure

 \subsection{Complexity Analysis}

-Even though the online update of Gram matrices only takes $ \cO(Nw)$ computational complexity, the whole procedure still takes $ \cO(N w^2)$ computations to calculate the detection statistic in lines $9 - 13$, which is the same with Scan $B$-procedure.
-To be precise, for fixed $t$, our detection procedure scans through $B \in [2:w]$ to calculate the maximum of the Scan $B$-statistics, where the recursive update in line $12$ only requires additional $\cO(NB)$ computations and does not require additional memory to store those intermediate calculations; such a recursive computation results in $\cO(N\sum_{B=2}^w B) = \cO(Nw^2)$ total computations.
-We need to clarify that Algorithm~\ref{algo:kernel_CUSUM} actually requires $\cO(Nw^2)$ memory to store the Gram matrix.
-However, in theory, we can only use $\cO(Nw)$ memory to store raw observations and re-compute the whole Gran matrix with $\cO(Nw^2)$ computations at each time step.

-Additionally, we provide a comparison among the Shewhart chart, CUSUM, W-GLR, Scan $B$, our proposed online kernel CUSUM, and its oracle variant \eqref{eq:stopping_time_noWL}, in terms of the knowledge in the post-change distribution specification, as well as the computational and memory complexity at each time step $t$ in Table~\ref{table:complexity}.
+Even though the online update of Gram matrices only takes $ \cO(Nw)$ computational complexity, the whole procedure still takes $ \cO(N w^2)$ computations to calculate the detection statistic in lines $9 - 13$, which is the same as the Scan $B$-procedure.
+To be precise, for fixed $t$, our detection procedure scans block size $B$ to calculate the maximum of the Scan $B$-statistics, where the recursive update in line $12$ only requires additional $\cO(NB)$ computations and does not require additional memory to store those intermediate calculations; such a recursive computation results in $\cO(Nw^2)$ total computations.
+We need to clarify that Algorithm~\ref{algo:kernel_CUSUM} requires $\cO(Nw^2)$ memory to store the Gram matrix.
+However, in theory, we can only use $\cO(Nw)$ memory to store raw observations and recompute the whole Gram matrix with $\cO(Nw^2)$ computations at each time step.
+Table~\ref{table:complexity} provides a comparison among the Shewhart chart, CUSUM, W-GLR, Scan $B$, our proposed online kernel CUSUM, and its oracle variant \eqref{eq:stopping_time_noWL}.